khalidwaleed0/Episodes_Renamer/README.md

 and it also renames subtitle files(srt,sub)

 Credits :\
-The icon image for the exe file is from : https://www.flaticon.com/
+You can get the icon image for the exe file for free from here: https://www.flaticon.com/